SlimRunner/cs131-project-tester/README.md

 This is an unlicensed repository.
 My only contribution are the files `tester.py`, `testCases.md`, `main.py`, and `arghelper.py`.

-Anything elsse was primarily written by [Carey Nachenberg](http://careynachenberg.weebly.com/), with support from his TAs for the [Fall 2024 iteration of CS 131](https://ucla-cs-131.github.io/fall-24-website/).
+Anything else was primarily written by [Carey Nachenberg](http://careynachenberg.weebly.com/), with support from his TAs for the [Fall 2024 iteration of CS 131](https://ucla-cs-131.github.io/fall-24-website/).

 [upstream]: https://github.com/UCLA-CS-131/fall-24-project-starter
 [autograder]: https://github.com/UCLA-CS-131/fall-24-autograder.git